Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

-If your child has been determined to be legally handicapped, either physically or mentally, or has been diagnosed with a learning or behavior disorder, hand carry all your documentation, to include copies of IEP's, with you.
-Do not send this paperwork with your household goods shipment, as you will need it when you meet with the receiving school staff.
-This will speed up the placement process.
+If your child is legally recognized as having a disability or has been diagnosed with a learning or behavior disorder, bring all documentation, including IEP's, to your meeting.
+Avoid sending this paperwork with your household goods as you will need it for the school staff.
+This helps speed up the placement process.

-If your child has not been officially certified as special needs, but you feel your child needs to be evaluated, ask the principal to initiate a formal assessment.
-It is your right as a parent to receive this service.
-If you arrive during the summer, many principals and permanent office staff will be on vacation.
-In this case, ask for a Form 0-42.
-Fill it out and give it to the clerk.
-It will be sent to the district office to start the process.
+If your child has not been officially diagnosed but you believe an evaluation is needed, request that the principal start a formal assessment.
+As a parent, you are entitled to this service.
+If you arrive during the summer when school staff may be on vacation, ask for a Form 0-42.
+Complete and submit it to the clerk, who will forward it to the district office to begin the process.

-For K-12 special education system navigation please contact the School Liaison Officer (a subject matter expert on K-12 education issues) at 808-306-9247 or jbphhslo@us.navy.mil.
-If you need assistance or have questions concerning your child's needs and the availability of services locally, contact the Exceptional Family Member Program's Medical Treatment Facility Coordinator (MTFC) at Naval Health Clinic Hawaii at 808-473-2444, x9-4525.
-If you have inquiries about family support options, including community resources, contact the EFMP Liaison at the Military and Family Support Center at 808-474-1999.
+For K-12 special education guidance, contact the School Liaison Officer at 808-306-9247 or jbphhslo@us.navy.mil.
+For assistance with your child's needs or local services, reach out to the EFMP Medical Treatment Facility Coordinator at Naval Health Clinic Hawaii at 808-473-2444, x9-4525.
+For family support and community resources, contact the EFMP Case Liaison at the Military and Family Support Center at 808-474-1999 or by email at mfschawaii@us.navy.mil or efmp-cnrh@us.navy.mil.

 Respite Care

 A "gift of time" for families who provide care for a medically fragile family member.
-Both Navy and Air Force families can take advantage of respite care through their respective branch's EFMP Respite Care Program.
-Navy families can contact the EFMP Liaison (808-474-1999) for additional information.
-Air Force families can contact Hickam's Special Needs Coordinator (808-448-6782) for additional information and inquire about eligibility.
+Both Navy and Air Force EFMP families may be eligible for respite care.
+Navy families can contact the EFMP Case Liaison at 808-474-1999 or by email at mfschawaii@us.navy.mil or efmp-cnrh@us.navy.mil for additional information.
+Air Force families can contact Hickam's EFMP Family Support Coordinator at 808-449-0309 or Special Needs Coordinator at 808-448-6782 for additional information and to inquire about eligibility.

 Air Force Specific